HISTORY

 and cost-benefit analysis, with a primary commitment

-to collaborative/participatory evaluation and program
+to collaborative/participatory evaluation,

 planning.